Bayesian edge selection or Bayesian estimation for a Markov random field model for binary and/or ordinal variables.

 iterations.- burnin

 The number of iterations of the Gibbs sampler before saving its output.
 Since it may take some time for the Gibbs sampler to converge to the posterior distribution, it is recommended not to set this number too low.
+When

 The scale of the Cauchy distribution that is used as a prior for the pairwise interaction parameters.
 Defaults to